judithprays/focusPractice/README.md

 # A Focus Practice
-a time management technique that has little to do with time
+A time management technique that has little to do with time

 ## Product thesis
 We actually have enough time.
-What we need is focus.
+What we need is to work on our focus muscle.

 The practice:
 Choose → Focus → Learn → Push Through → Complete → Share → Recover → Choose again